Revealing True Brightness: How Microscopic Dentistry Addresses Teeth Discolouration from the Inside Out

 Microscopic Advantage:

-Under high magnification, we can precisely assess the enamel’s surface texture and stain depth.
+Under high magnification, we can precisely assess the enamel’s surface texture and the depth of stains.
 This allows for targeted cleaning and polishing, ensuring stains are removed thoroughly without unnecessary abrasion.

 Professional Treatments: